Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 Ldap Authentication Integration
 ---------
-Purpose: To be able to authenticate to rancher using ldap credentials.
-Add users to the site based on their ldap username or groups.
+Purpose: To be able to authenticate to Rancher using Ldap credentials.
+Add users to the site based on their Ldap username or groups.
-Add users to a project based on their ldap user or groups.
+Add users to a project based on their Ldap username or groups.

-After configuring ldap you are able to login to rancher using ldap username and password.
-Then you use rancher the same as normal except that when creating projects you use ldap users and groups not github users ors or teams.
+After configuring Ldap, you are able to login to Rancher using your Ldap username and password.
+Then you use Rancher the same as normal except that when creating projects you use Ldap users and groups instead of Github users, ors, or teams.

-##Conecting to ldap
+##Conecting to Ldap
  * **loginDomain**
     * default domain to login using
     * ex User1 becomes loginDomain\User
     * ex foo\User1 stays foo\User1
  * **port** (port ldap is listening on. defaults to **389**)
- * **server** (server ip or domain that rancher can use to connect.)
+ * **server** (server ip or domain that Rancher can use to connect.)
  * **tls** (Use tls or not.
-(Tls not tested / implemented yet.))
+(Tls not tested/implemented yet.))
  * **enabled** boolean determining if auth is enabled or not.
-(If set to false ldap will not be used.)
+(If set to false, ldap will not be used.)

 ###<a name="ldapAccess"></a>Ldap Account Access

-These fields are used to determine who has access to rancher and who Rancher talks to ldap as when searching ldap.
+These fields are used to determine who has access to Rancher and who Rancher talks to ldap as when searching ldap.

  * **accessMode**  (restricted or unrestricted)
-     * **domain** Unrestricted mode. (ex: ad.rancher.io)
-     * **ous** Restricted mode.
+     * **ous** [[Restricted|Glossary#restricted]] Organizational Units allowed access to Rancher.
 This is a list of Distinguished Names.
+     * **domain** [[Unrestricted|Glossary#unrestricted]] Domain within ldap to use.
+EX: ad.example.com
- * **serviceAccountPassword** (password for the service account that has readonly access to all of ldap (All of ldap that you may need access too for authentication.))
+ * **serviceAccountPassword** (password for the service account that has read-only access to all of ldap (All of ldap that you may need access too for authentication.))
  * **serviceAccountUsername** (username for the service account, same account as above)

-###Ldap Schema
  * **uniqueIdentifierField** (field used as the unique identifier for ldap Objects default **distinguishedname** this is what Identities use as externalId) ***Currently hard coded***

 ##Searching Users